R. M. A. Noor

 - Personal Website

-Research Interests: Early Modern Ottoman Empire, Islam, Sufism, Occultism, the Body, the Senses, and Kingship
+Research Interests: Early Modern Ottoman Empire, Islam, Sufism, Occultism, the Body, the Senses, and Kingship, History of Religion

 Education: PhD, University of Chicago

-I was born and raised in Lahore, Pakistan.
-I received a BA (Hons) in History from the Lahore University of Management Sciences (LUMS) in 2014.
+I was born and raised in Lahore, Pakistan, and received a BA (Hons) in History from the Lahore University of Management Sciences (LUMS) in 2014.
 I then went on to finish an MA in Middle Eastern Studies in 2016 and a PhD in Near Eastern Languages and Civilizations (NELC) in 2022, both from the University of Chicago.